-4 Steps To Help You Live With An Alcoholic Partner
+4 Steps to Help You Live With An Alcoholic Partner

-- Having a drinking “ritual” (i.e. needing to drink at set times).
+- Having a drinking “ritual” (i.e., needing to drink at set times).

-- Becoming agitated if they can’t access alcohol.
+- Agitation if they can’t access alcohol.

 - Neglecting hobbies and responsibilities.